Taming-the-BEAST/Introduction-to-BEAST2/README.md

 Before diving into performing complex analyses with the BEAST2 one needs to understand the basic workflow and concepts.
 While BEAST2 tries to be as user-friendly as possible, the amount of possibilities can be overwhelming.

-Therefore, in this simple tutorial you will get acquainted with the basic workflow of BEAST2 and the software most commonly used to interpret the results of the analyses.
+In this simple tutorial you will get acquainted with the basic workflow of BEAST2 and the software tools most commonly used to interpret the results of the analyses.
 Bear in mind that this tutorial is designed just to help you get started using BEAST2.
-We will not discuss all the choices and concepts in detail, as they will be sequentially discussed in further classes and tutorials.
+This tutorial does not discuss all the choices and concepts in detail, as they are discussed in further  tutorials.

 ----